ValDevelopment/training-agent/README.md

 ## Limitations

-- The dataset reflects one individual's response to training; extracted patterns may not generalize universally, though this is partly mitigated by focusing on percent-of-max relative patterns, not absolute loads.
+- The dataset reflects one individual's (mine) response to training; extracted patterns may not generalize universally, though this is partly mitigated by focusing on percent-of-max relative patterns.
 - The deadlift's pre-block max is an estimate, not a directly tested value.
 - The bench press block was incomplete as of the most recent update; its scheduled deload and max test had not yet occurred.